ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Unit.md

 The Roman Catholic Church was not very tolerant of other religions and was an arm of the Empire.
 The social order was very feudal, with a social caste/class system that often was at odds with one another and produced conflict within the Empire.
 ### Social Classes:
-1. Peninsulars - were white Spaniards born in Spain and controlled the colonial governments in New Spain.
+1. Peninsular - were white Spaniards born in Spain and controlled the colonial governments in New Spain.
 They consisted of Viceroys, Governors, Governor General, Captain-Generals and major bureaucrats.
 Some were also wealthy businessmen, landowners and Dons of patriarchal families.
 2. Creoles — were white Spaniards, born in the new world and consisted of merchants, land owners, mine owners and landed aristocracy.
 Many Creoles were forbidden to hold high government or military positions.
 3. Mestizos—were people of mixed races, being the offspring of Creoles, Europeans and Indians.
 4. Indians and Blacks -formed the last social class.
 Slaves/Blacks were at the bottom of the social system.
 Over time, the Indians and Blacks assimilated together with the Mestizos.
 Together, they are the Mestizo class and the people of Latin America today.
 ## Part 4
 ### The Roman Catholic Church